Cherreads

 [Threat Detected: Abyssal Stalker-Canine]

-It was a lean thing built for ambush, its hide the flat grey of deep shadow, its eyes moving independently in a skull too wide for its body.
+It was a lean thing built for ambush.
+Its hide was the flat grey of deep shadow, and its eyes moved independently in a skull too wide for its body.
 The proportions were wrong in the way of things that had spent a hundred thousand years optimizing for something other than being seen.
 It blocked the exit completely and dropped low.
 The two boys skidded to a halt.

 Noted, Khan rumbled.